Brewers vs. Reds Player Props Betting Odds

 Yelich Stats

-- Yelich has 52 hits with seven doubles, seven home runs, 27 walks and 25 RBI.
-He's also stolen 13 bases.
+- Yelich has 52 hits with seven doubles, seven home runs and 28 walks.
+He has driven in 25 runs with 14 stolen bases.

 Yelich Recent Games